-The assay diluent provided in this kit is suitable for measuring proBDNF in cell lysates, cell culture supernatants, serum, citrate-plasma and tissue extracts.
+The assay diluent provided in this kit is suitable for measuring proBDNF in cell lysates, cell culture supernatants, human serum, citrate and EDTA plasma, and tissue extracts.
+Blood samples require the addition of a heterophilic antibody blocking reagent to minimize matrix interference.

 See the following sample preparation guidelines for specific substrate preparation recommendations and sample dilution instructions.
-For brain extracts, please also see information provided in Appendix B. Final working pH of any assay sample should be near neutral (pH 6.8-7.5) for best results, adjust with mild acid or base as needed.
+For rat brain extracts, please also see information provided in Appendix B. Final working pH of any assay sample should be near neutral (pH 6.8-7.5) for best results, adjust with mild acid or base as needed.

 For unknown concentrations of proBDNF in samples, it is important to perform several dilutions of the sample to allow the proBDNF concentration to fall within the range of the proBDNF standard curve (15.6-1000 pg/mL).
-Also, with unknown samples of all types it is highly recommended to run some proBDNF spike- and recovery control tests over a short range of dilutions using our standard to help evaluate the particular sample performance in the assay.
-Spike-recovery experiments that follow a reasonably linear progression and achieve a spiked recovery of 80-120% of spiked value demonstrates that the subject samples are performing acceptably in the assay.
+Also, with unknown samples of all types it is highly recommended to run some proBDNF spikeand recovery control tests over a short range of dilutions using our standard to help evaluate the particular sample performance in the assay.
+Spikerecovery experiments that follow a reasonably linear progression and achieve a spiked recovery of 80-120% of spiked value demonstrates that the subject samples are performing acceptably in the assay.
 Failure of spiked recovery samples indicates that sample buffer, preparation and dilution and or blocking procedures will need to be optimized by the end user for consistent, accurate results with this ELISA assay.